Benefits

 Mood Support (Subclinical / Integrative)

-Sartori 1986 (a small open-label trial) and integrative clinical experience suggest low-dose lithium orotate may support mood stability.
-EVIDENCE BASE EXTREMELY LIMITED — primarily anecdotal and small uncontrolled studies.
-Not equivalent to pharmaceutical lithium for bipolar disorder.
+A small open-label trial (Sartori, 1986) and integrative clinical experience suggest low-dose lithium orotate may support mood stability and a sense of calm.
+The evidence base is very limited and largely anecdotal or from small uncontrolled studies, and it is not equivalent to prescription lithium for bipolar disorder.

 Neuroprotection (Theoretical)